ucinereo/ETH-Cheatsheets/parallel_programming/parallel_programming_summary.md

 > Both operations are atomically executed in hardware!

 ### Non-blocking Stack
-To make a non-blocking stack one can use the `Atomicreference<T>` class from java.
+To make a non-blocking stack one can use the `AtomicReference<T>` class from java.

 ```Java
 public class ConcurrentStack {